dotnet/dotnet-docker/1.0/README.md

 The `microsoft/dotnet` images come in different flavors, each designed for a specific use case.

-See [Building Docker Images for .NET Core Applications](https://docs.microsoft.com/en-us/dotnet/articles/core/docker/building-net-docker-images) to get and understanding of the different Docker images that are offered and when is the right use case for them.
+See [Building Docker Images for .NET Core Applications](https://docs.microsoft.com/en-us/dotnet/articles/core/docker/building-net-docker-images) to get an understanding of the different Docker images that are offered and when is the right use case for them.

 ### `microsoft/dotnet:<version>-sdk`